juan-carlos-trimino/Docker-Images/Docker.md

 docker images --format 'table {{.ID}}\t{{.Repository}}\t{{.Tag}}'

 In Linux by default, containers run as root.
 A container running as root has full control of the host machine; UIDs are the same within a container and the host.
+The superuser account is for administration of the system.
+The name of the superuser is root and the account has UID 0.
+The superuser has full access to the system.
+The $ character is replaced by a # character if the shell is running as the superuser, root.
+# Runtime protection: All applications in container images run as non-root users, minimizing the exposure surface to malicious or faulty applications.
+Create a Working Directory
+The working directory is the directory containing all files needed to build the image.
+Creating an empty working directory is good practice to avoid incorporating unnecessary files into the image.
+For security reasons, the root directory, /, should never be used as a working directory for image builds.